home

 Education and Training

 To qualify as an orthoptist, students must complete a three-year degree course.
-Entry requirements are generally a minimum of five GCSE passes (A*-C) or equivalent, including English language, mathematics and at least one science, plus three BCC A level passes.
+Entry requirements are generally a minimum of five GCSE passes (A*-C) or equivalent, including English language, mathematics and at least one science, plus three BBB A level passes.
 Biology at A level may also be required.

 Alternative qualifications, such as a BTEC National Diploma in science or health studies, or an International Baccalaureate, may be accepted.
 Entry is also possible through validated Access courses or Open University courses in science subjects.
 The Diploma in society, health and development may be relevant for this type of work.
 Check details of entry requirements with universities.